nikop/steam-help/faqs/Counter-Strike 2 Limited Test.md

   ### How do I gain access to the Counter-Strike 2 Limited Test?
 Players are selected based on a number of factors deemed important by the Counter-Strike 2 development team, including (but not limited to) recent playtime on Valve official servers, trust factor, and Steam account standing.

+Accounts which are locked on Steam (for any reason) cannot accept Limited Test invitations or participate in the Limited Test until the lock is removed from the account.
   ### How do I know if I've been selected for the Counter-Strike 2 Limited Test?
 If you are chosen to participate in the Counter-Strike 2 Limited Test you will receive a notification on the main menu of CS:GO.